FernVR/mosaic/README.md

 -   A user is redirected to thankyou.html page that shows text thanking the user for their submition as well as a link to 'Go back' to the homepage landing banner.

--   Home page banner image of mosaic is used as the background image for the thank you page, this is to keep to the theme of the site and enforce the branding.
+-   Home page banner image of mosaic is used as the background image for the thank you page, this is to keep to the theme of the site and branding.

     ![thank-you-section](./assets/images/readme/thank-you-ipad.jpg)
     ![thank-you-section](./assets/images/readme/thank-you-mobile.jpg)

 ## Future Features

-I planned to include versions of these features in the original structure, but decided to exclude them for this project and focus more on the media and art sections to keep to MVP standards and also not over complicate or clutter the webpage.
+I planned to include versions of these features in the original structure, but decided to exclude them for this project and focus more on the media and art sections to keep to manage my time and also not over complicate or clutter the webpage.

 -   A blog page, where a group of writers contribute their work such as think pieces, historical or scientific essays or local/inernational news stories.

 -   Reviews, the current media page will have an option to click to a full review of the material, as well as the brief description.
 This is so users have the option to only read some of the description and avoid any spoilers.
 The reviews would be targetted at users who have already engaged in this material and a spoiler warning will show.

 -   An Activist section that community groups can use to advertise and organise demonstrations, protests or fundraisers.
-This section would also contain any political/government news and movements, changes in legistlation and upcoming election information.
+This section would also contain any political/government news and movements, changes in legistlation and upcoming electoral information.

 # Technologies Used